brandur/sorg/content/fragments/sentry-span-filtering.md

 {{FigureSingleWithClass "Visualization of a Sentry" "/photographs/fragments/filtering-sentry-spans/span-visualization.png" "overflowing"}}

 The downside is that as our API traffic's increased over the last few months, we've had to bump our limits with Sentry to prevent it from discarding requests.
-A few extra bugs their way isn't a big deal, but we find that request tracing to be a technology that's really useful once in a while, with no one looking at it 99% of the time.
+A few extra bucks their way isn't a big deal, but we find that request tracing to be a technology that's really useful once in a while, with no one looking at it 99% of the time.
 Logs are used overwhelmingly more commonly used for observing production.

 In addition to a sampling rate, Sentry's SDKs also provide a sampling _function_ to specify custom sampling logic.
 I made the minor logical step that most of our API traffic is bot-related stuff that no one is _ever_ going to look at.
 In particular for us, we have a lot of traffic going to our health endpoint as an uptime service monitors us.